David Carney: FC Twente

 In August 2009 Sheffield United agreed to the sale of Carney to Dutch Eredivisie side FC Twente in what was reported to be a two-year deal with a third year extension option.

 Shoulder surgery in December 2009 restricted Carney's number of appearances but he recovered in time to be fit for the end of the season in which the club won the Dutch League title for the first time in their history.
 In August 2010, Carney played in FC Twente's 1–0 win over Ajax to win the Dutch Super Cup.

 Blackpool

 On 1 September 2010, Carney signed a one-year deal, with an option for a further year, with Blackpool, who were newly promoted to the Premier League.
 He made his Premier League debut on 11 September 2010, coming off the bench in the 85th minute in Blackpool's 2–0 win at Newcastle United.
 Carney got his first start in the Premier League against Aston Villa on 10 November.
 He left Blackpool at the end of his contract after they were relegated to the Championship.

-AD Alcorcón
+Alcorcón

-In October 2011 Carney joined Spanish Segunda División club AD Alcorcón on a one-year deal.
+In October 2011 Carney joined Spanish Segunda División club Alcorcón on a one-year deal.
 Carney made his debut for the club in a league match against Gimnàstic de Tarragona.
 After failing to hold down a first team spot he mutually terminated his contract with the club.